 When you've finished touring the nearby Capitoline Museum (Musei Capitolini), make sure to check out the Michelangelo-designed Piazza del Campidoglio.

 Accessible via the Barberini and Spagna metro stops.

-North of Ancient Rome are the districts of Corso and Spagna, but more importantly the home of Trevi Fountain.
+Walk straight ahead through Plaza Venezia and travelers will reach one of Rome's most central streets: via del Corso.
+Along with various trattorias and shops, this street leads to the neighborhood's main attraction, and easily one of Rome's top sights: the Trevi Fountain.
+The fountain features breathtaking architecture, and was featured in Fellini's iconic film "La Dolce Vita," but it's most famous for its wish-making.
 To make a wish to return to Rome, toss a coin into the fountain over your left shoulder and with your right hand.
-Each year Rome collects more than 1 million euros from the bottom of the Trevi, most of which is given to charity.
-An excellent gelato shop, the Gelateria San Crispino, backs onto the Piazza di Trevi, but beware the massive crowds.
+Each year the city collects more than 1 million euros from the bottom of the Trevi, most of which is given to charity.
+An excellent gelato shop, the Gelateria San Crispino, backs onto the Piazza di Trevi, but beware, it is usually crowded.

 Accessible via the Barberini metro stop.

 Navona and Campo are located to the northwest of Ancient Rome and brim with ancient palaces, from Palazzo Altemps to Palazzo Farnese, as well as churches, including the Church of San Luigi dei Francesi.
 The former pagan temple, otherwise known as the Pantheon, rises in this corner of Rome and even after hundreds of years, fits Lord Byron's description: "Simple, erect, severe, austere, sublime."